-- Message passing using the "Distributed Computing Toolbox". - Threads & shared memory by using the underlying numerical libraries, AMD's ACML (AMD Core Math Library) and Intel's MKL (Math Kernel Library).
+- Message passing using the "Distributed Computing Toolbox". - Matlab R2011b (and later) has support for Nvidia's CUDA (Compute Unified Device Architecture), for executing code on the GPU.
+Requires compute capability $\geq 1.3$ (double precision, among other things). - Threads & shared memory by using the underlying numerical libraries, AMD's ACML (AMD Core Math Library) and Intel's MKL (Math Kernel Library).

-We are only going to look at threads.
+We are only going to look at the last point.

 Using the Matlab-function maxNumCompThreads one can set the number of threads, though in version R2010b it says that maxNumCompThreads will be removed in a future version.

 Unless you use matlab -singleCompThread Matlab uses all cores (and possibly hyperthreading).